Garden-AI/garden-frontend/README.md

 # Getting started locally

 After cloning, run `npm install` to pull in dependencies and then `npm start` to test changes locally with hot reloading.
-More detailed instructions on npm commands are below from Create React App scaffolding.

 # Using msw mocks

 The `src/mocks` folder has configuration for `msw`, a library that mocks external API responses.
 This is useful to set up static garden/entrypoint responses to develop against no matter the state of the backend.

-To use this when developing locally, uncomment `REACT_APP_SHOULD_MOCK="true"` in `.env.development`.
+To use this when developing locally, uncomment `VITE_APP_SHOULD_MOCK="true"` in `.env.development`.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts